v0yager33/v0yager33/README.md

 ## 👋 Welcome to My GitHub!
-Hi, I'm Kaixuan Du, currently pursuing my Master's degree at Beihang University, focusing on LLM technology and System Modeling & Simulation.
+Hi, I'm Kaixuan Du, a Master student interested in AI algorithm research and engineering.

 ## 🧑‍🎓 About Me